-- If you place the Amazon package locker behind a locked door or gate, you’ll need a separate access control system to grant them access to the building.
+- The Amazon Hub’s location on your property might present some difficulties.
+For example, if you place the Amazon package locker behind a locked door or gate, you’ll need a separate access control system to grant delivery couriers access to the building.

-Now that you know more about the Amazon Hub Apartment Locker and how it works, you’re probably wondering how it compares to other package management solutions.
+Now that you know more about the Amazon Hub dropbox and how it works, you’re probably wondering how it compares to other package management solutions.

 Every multifamily property needs a system to accept deliveries, organize and store packages, and distribute them to residents.
-The two most popular multifamily package management solutions are package lockers and package rooms.
+The two most popular multifamily delivery management solutions are package lockers and package rooms.